tsabin2023/CNE350FinalProject/README.md

 ```
 cd CNE350FinalProject
 ```
-Step 3.
 For all commands starting with sudo, you may have to type in your sudo password, (all commands below are executed inside CNE350FinalProject directory).
 ```
 sudo apt update